pacs-course/pacs-examples/Examples/src/RKFSolver/README.md

 be very restictive, you can change to more relaxed (but maybe less accurate) techniques.

-**Important note** Is the problemi is stiff the methods here provided are inadequate.
-In a stiff problem the method will fail becouse it set the time step very small for stability reasons.
-You may guess that your problem may be stiff when it fails because it reaces the maximal number of time steps.
-You may try to increase that number (it is the last argument in the call operator), but if the probelm is very stiff you need to use A-stable (and thus implicit) methods.
-You may refer to more advanced libraries for this purpose.
+**Important note** Is the problem is stiff the explicit methods are inadequate.
+You have to use a DIRK scheme

+**Some Explanations** Are included in the aTex file you find in this folder.